WesR/Halcyon/README.md

     """If we see a message with the phrase 'give me random', do a reply message with 32 random characters""" print(message.event.id)
     if "give me random" in message.content.body:
-        body = "This looks random: " + requests.get("https://random.wesring.com").json()["value"]
-        await client.send_message(message.room.id, body=body, replyTo=message.event.id)
+        await client.send_typing(message.room.id) # This typing notification will let the user know we've seen their message body = "This looks random: " + requests.get("https://random.wesring.com").json()["value"] await client.send_message(message.room.id, body=body, replyTo=message.event.id)